 What you get for your Money:

 With a cultured drivetrain, grown-up driving manners, good economy and low running costs, a spacious, practical and high-quality cabin, and much-improved infotainment, there's plenty to like about the 2020 Honda Jazz and precious little to moan about.
-If Honda Ireland gets the pricing right, we could be looking at one of the top-three vehicles in the B-segment - maybe even good enough to knock the Fiesta and Ibiza from their perches.
+If you're in the market for a hybrid car in this segment, the Jazz is certainly worth considering.